JVB11/jvb11.github.io/_research/variability_analysis.md

 $$ F(t_i) = \beta_0 + \sum_{j=1}^{n_{\rm f}} A_j \sin\left[2\pi\nu_jt_i + \phi_j\right] $$

-where $\beta_0$ is a parameter that corrects for a detrending offset, and the parameters with subscript $j$ relate to the amplitudes ($A_j$), (temporal) frequencies ($\nu_j = \omega_j / 2\pi$) and phases ($\phi_j$) at a specific time $t_i$ for which the stellar brightness was observed.
+where $\beta_0$ is a parameter that corrects for a detrending offset, and the parameters with subscript $j$ relate to the variability amplitudes ($A_j$), (temporal) variability frequencies ($\nu_j = \omega_j / 2\pi$) and variability phases ($\phi_j$) at a specific time $t_i$ for which the stellar brightness was observed.

-The frequencies of such variability models are then compared with the theoretically predicted oscillation frequencies of [linear](https://en.wikipedia.org/wiki/Linear_system) oscillation theory to assess which stellar structure (and evolution) models fit the observed variability best.
+The frequencies of such variability models are then compared to the theoretically predicted oscillation frequencies of [linear](https://en.wikipedia.org/wiki/Linear_system) oscillation theory to assess which stellar structure (and evolution) models fit the observed variability best.
 Doing so thus allows the asteroseismologist to constrain (numerical implementations of) stellar structure and evolution models.

-_For additional technical details on harmonic analysis in the context of asteroseismology, I refer the interested reader towards section 2 of [Van Beeck et al. (2021)](https://www.aanda.org/articles/aa/full_html/2021/11/aa41572-21/aa41572-21.html)._
+_For additional technical details on harmonic analysis in the context of asteroseismology, I refer the interested reader towards section 2 of [Van Beeck et al. (2021)](https://www.aanda.org/articles/aa/full_html/2021/11/aa41572-21/aa41572-21.html) or section 2.3 of [my PhD thesis](https://fys.kuleuven.be/ster/pub/phd-thesis-jordan-van-beeck/PhD_Thesis_Jordan_Van_Beeck_Digital_Version.pdf)._

 {% include base_path %}